paulund

 maximumNumberOfProcesses: 4

-# Cache optimization
+# Cache location

 tmpDir: var/cache/phpstan

-# Exclude large files
+# Exclude large generated files

 excludePaths: